OliverReviloD/Rename_Computer_via_MacAddress_Hostname_CSV/README.md

 <img width="711" height="348" alt="image" src="https://github.com/user-attachments/assets/1bf3c1c0-71e4-4908-9b90-cae90af7dc18" />

-The example PS1 is designed for OOBE for Full-OS
+The initial script was VB-Script cide (developped somewhen 2005) - it is now "translated" to PowerShell The example PS1 is designed for OOBE for Full-OS

 as an example :  the logfile from the script